pursuit-curriculum/unit-full-stack-web-development/express-sql-delete-update/README.md

 } = require("../queries/color");
 ```

-Create the delete route and test it with Postman
+Create the delete route and test it with Postman.

 Remember to have selected: